 Mobile Cloud End-to-End Efficiency

 Mobile Cloud Computing has demonstrated a very promising vision for mobile users, developers, enterprises, and all other stakeholders in the mobile cloud ecosystem.
 However, the mobile computing environment is characterized by severe resource constraints and volatile operating conditions.
-Mobile devices inherently have and will continue to have limited resources such as processing power, memory and storage capacity, graphical capability, display size and resolution, battery, and input methods etc. The mobile Internet is built upon heterogeneous infrastructure with the nature of uncertain, unpredictable and constantly changing network QoS such as available bandwidth, latency, jitter, etc. All of the resource constraints and volatile environment gives rise to the challenge of how to ensure the end-to-end efficiency in mobile cloud.
+In the past decade, the capabilities of mobile device have been significantly improved and evolved over the years in terms of resources and functionalities.
+Nevertheless, mobile devices inherently have and will continue to have more limited resources such as processing power, memory and storage capacity, graphical capability, display size and resolution, battery, and input methods etc, compared to desktops and servers today.
+The mobile Internet is built upon heterogeneous infrastructure with the nature of uncertain, unpredictable and constantly changing network QoS such as available bandwidth, latency, jitter, etc. All of the resource constraints and volatile environment gives rise to the challenge of how to ensure the end-to-end efficiency in mobile cloud.

 Efficiency can be defined and measured in different ways under different circumstances.
 In the mobile cloud environment, there are 2 types of basic end-to-end efficiency scenarios.